How to wear the beret

 Adherents of the Rastafari (Rasta) movement also often wear a very large black knitted or crocheted cap with red, gold and green circles on top of their dreadlocks.

-How to combine the beret
+How to match a beret

 Usually the beret is worn pushed to one side, the important thing is not to pull it too much towards the front, but to find the right position that enhances your face.